NeymarJohn/grpc_working/README.md

 ## What is gRPC?

-In gRPC, like other RPC systems, a *client* application can directly call methods on a *server* application on a different machine as if it was a local object, making it easier for you to create distributed applications and services.
+In gRPC a *client* application can directly call methods on a *server* application on a different machine as if it was a local object, making it easier for you to create distributed applications and services.
 As in many RPC systems, gRPC is based around the idea of defining